 Initiative: Adjust the Number of Members of the Development Authority Was this non-tax initiative a part of your original plan application ■ or a plan amendment □?
-Has the ordinance(s) needed to implement this initiative been enacted? ■ Yes □ No If yes, when was the ordinance enacted?
+Has the ordinance(s) needed to implement this initiative been enacted?
+If yes, when was the ordinance enacted?
 October 14, 2019 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-The Wardensville Development Authority has been slow to find its footing in the COVID environment.
+The Wardensville Development Authority has been slow to find its footing in the post-COVID environment.
 However, it is now considering new strategies for business development in Wardensville as well as studying individual projects such as mid-town parking and local daycare availability.
 The smaller size of the WDA board has allowed it to react more nimbly and plan and schedule potential meetings more effectively.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-The continuing COVID pandemic continues to hamper the efforts of the WDA board, but like other small governments, we are dealing with these issues by embracing new procedures and technologies.
-The WDA board is resolved to get fully back on track in calendar 2022.
+Due to other municipal priorities, the WDA board has not yet been fully reconstituted and become operational.
+The WDA board is resolved to get fully back on track in calendar 2023.